 - Our kids will be asked to leave the school altogether.
 This is more common in a private school, but kids also get shuttled from various public schools depending on who is offering what services.

 Since these five concerns are just a few of the many worries we have as parents, you can imagine why summer is high-season for deliberating our “what-if’s.”
 The unknowns are very real, and most of us have been caught off guard enough to know that our alternative plans often become real.

 For the last year, I’ve been determined to focus on solutions, even if they are just pie-in-the-sky ideas.
 The policy change is happening, albeit at a snail’s pace, but at least it’s slugging along.
-Schools and organizations are educating more teachers, and Teach My Kid to Read, the organization that I founded, is starting to work on open access content and resources for higher education.
+Schools and organizations are educating more teachers, and Teach My Kid to Read, our organization, is moving forward with a new initiative to help librarians offer more resources that help all kids learn to read.

 All of the progress is fine and good, but I still get back to Plan B. What should we do about school for next year.
 Knowing that we need some immediate solutions, here are some ideas.

 We need a way to maximize the efforts of all of the organization and willing volunteers who are passionate about literacy and making sure that all of our kids learn to read.
 I’ve met many parents and teachers who want to help, but can’t find an easy way to get involved.
 There is room for everyone in this complicated landscape.